How to Use Bridges with JavaScript

 In this case, the bridge is being used within an on-load event:

-All this particular example does is log the result into the browser's console.
-It doesn't specify any attributes or parameters.
-The parameter is taken care of by the bridged resource and all of the attributes will be returned.
+This particular example logs the result into the browser's console without specifying any attributes or parameters.
+The bridged resource takes care of the parameter, and all of the attributes will be returned.

 Working with Returned Results

-How you can work with your results will vary slightly based on whether the bridge you are calling is a single or multiple result type qualification.
+How you can work with your results will vary slightly based on whether the bridge you call is a single or multiple result type qualification.
 Single result type qualifications return an object of the attributes returned, such as:

 Multiple result type qualifications will return an array of objects even if there is only one object returned, such as: